Self-supporting room in room System vetroCUBE

 Just as important is a ready-to-use and pluggable electrification. vetroCUBE is manufactured and provided according to the "plug play" principle.
 All electrotechnical elements installed in the cube are internally pre-wired (pluggable connections).
 For the 230V electrification all functions converge in a control box on the ceiling element.
 Here we offer an interface, a socket Wieland GST18i3FS2RV, for the mains connection.
 A cable with the corresponding plug must be provided by the customer.
 The vetroCUBE will be connected and tested during assembly.
 The formal commissioning must be carried out by a local electrician.
 For data electrification, the responsible service provider hands over the appropriate cables to us so that we can pull them into the solid walls of the vetroCUBE to the prepared slots during installation.
-In the room in room system we offer interfaces after arrangement with the customer.
-Standard equipment includes 3 230 V sockets and 2 RJ 45 interfaces.
-On request we can also offer HDMI, VGA or USB interfaces.

 The room in room system is self-supporting and self-sufficient.
 It stands freely on the surface and is not dependent on the building or its infrastructure.
 This core statement about the system is correct and yet there are dependencies that make interfaces to the building necessary.
 With electrification we got to know an interface.
 Further connections to the building structure result from the necessities of fire protection.
 If an office space has to be equipped with a fire alarm system, experience has shown that this applies to every room.
 Then such a system must also be installed in the room in room units.
 Smoke detectors must also be installed there and connected to the fire alarm system as required.
 The same applies to ELA systems.
 Depending on the fire protection concept, these loudspeakers must also be able to be installed in the room-in-room system.
 The area-wide sprinkler system can also be part of the fire protection concept.
 If this is the case, it must also be possible to install the sprinkler head in the room-in-room system.